artunit/ossocr/README.md

 (http://schema.primaresearch.org/PAGE/gts/pagecontent/2010-03-19/) which
 Olena produces.
 Like using the Line Segment Detector, the ossocr.py script will look for a file with a ".xml" extension.

+The [Olena Reference Documentation] (http://teamcity.lrde.epita.fr/repository/download/bt13/.lastSuccessful/olena.doc/index.html) is a good starting point, you can log in as guest to access it.

 The "python-olena-hdlac" directory contains a swig project for using the olena hdlac tool, this is really useful for newspaper scans.